upsidr/importer/docs/details/details.md

 Importer aims to achieve one simple goal: break long files into small files.

 In most of programming languages, you can define variables and reuse code, and some even try to emphasise on DRY - "Don't Repeat Yourself".
 Importer's goal is similar in idea, but it tries to be as "dumb" as possible.
 It doesn't guarantee the code reuse is done all the time, there is essentially no compilation, and no complicated logic at all.
 This means, if the file gets manually updated after Importer update, Importer doesn't care.
 It is a simple enough tool, which can be embedded as a part of some other automation.
-If you want to ensure the Importer's `generate` command is always run against a given file, you should be putting some CI job using Importer - but Importer shouldn't know anything about CI itself.
+If you want to ensure the Importer's `update` command is always run against a given file, you should be putting some CI job using Importer - but Importer shouldn't know anything about CI itself.

 Also, Importer's idea is not about DRY - instead, it's about "write once and reuse".